 It’s rather obvious that the classic fantasy wizard trope isn’t realistic, but YES, if done properly, a wizard can be realistic, especially in a story reflecting the Early Middle Ages, a time also known as the Dark Ages, during and after the steady decline of the Roman Empire.
 How so?

 Nearly every fantasy trope has a seed of history within it, and as for the generic wizard, the trope comes from the druid, a rather ancient word.
 The word wizard wasn’t used until the 15th century, at the end of the medieval period, and simply meant “wise man.”
-Much earlier, “druid” was a word used by the Romans when they encountered strange wise men in Celtic lands, especially Ireland, though these wise men were believed by the Celts to have supernatural powers.
+Some consider John Dee to be the model of the modern wizard trope.
+Much earlier, however, “druid” was a word used by the Romans when they encountered strange wise men in Celtic lands, especially Ireland, though these wise men were believed by the Celts to have supernatural powers.